ivan-samardzic/React-MultiLanguage-Template/README.md

 ### Multilanguage React Template

 This is a template created to show the implementation of internationalization within an existing project.
-The Github repository mostly relies on already existing examples written in the documentation of the mentioned packages and in the examples of other fellow developers.
-However, attention was paid to the simplest possible presentation of the implementation through easy-to-understand representations, cool images and translations.
+It mostly relies on already existing examples written in the documentation of the mentioned packages.
+Here you can find easy-to-understand representations, cool images and translations.

 ## Getting Started